 By the end of fifth grade, disadvantaged children are nearly three grade equivalents behind their more affluent peers in reading.

-Several studies of summer learning programs show that students make statistically significant gains in reading performance.
+Studies show 6-week summer learning programs can produce statistically significant gains in reading performance.

 Investment in summer programs should help align dollars from other programs—libraries, recreation, and juvenile services—to provide comprehensive programming that: